Terms and Conditions

 i.
 Matters which are not within the scope of the Inspection under the Standards include, but are not limited to: the existence of formaldehyde, lead paint, asbestos, toxic or flammable materials, pest infestation and other health or environmental hazards; the condition of playground equipment; the efficiency measurement of insulation or heating and cooling equipment; any internal or underground drainage or plumbing; any systems which are shut down or otherwise secured; water wells (water quality and quantity); zoning ordinances; cosmetics or building code conformity; intercoms, security systems, fire detection systems, heat sensors (any general comments about these systems and conditions are informational only and do not represent an inspection or form part of the report).

 j.
-The Inspection and report should not be construed as a compliance inspection of any building, legal or territory authority standards, codes or regulations.
+The Inspection and report should not be construed as a compliance inspection of any building, legal or territorial authority standards, codes or regulations.
 The report is not intended to be a warranty or guarantee of the present or future weather tightness, adequacy or performance of the structure, its systems, or their component parts.
 The report does not constitute any express or implied warranty of merchantability or fitness for use regarding the condition of the property and it should not be relied upon as such.
 Any opinions expressed regarding adequacy, capacity, or expected life of components are general statements based on information about similar components and occasional variations are to be expected between such estimates and actual experience.

 k.
 You accept that the Inspector will not detect some faults because: